 When a user changes their subscription plan from their account page on the dashboard, Uscreen calculates their current, unused balance and then applies it towards the daily cost of the new subscription price.

-This in-system balance form of crediting only applies when the customer changes their subscription plan through their dashboard.
+NOTE: This in-system balance form of crediting only applies when the customer changes their subscription plan through their dashboard.
 If an Admin changes the subscription plan for a user via the Admin area on the user's behalf, the Admin will need to make sure to adjust the next billing date accordingly, otherwise, the user may be charged much sooner than they should be.